-Communicate - Liaise with and work alongside a diverse range of and collaborate healthcare workers: medical, nursing, allied health and with a others within the hospital, to ensure comprehensive multidisciplinary treatment for children/young people.
-Maintain a high team level of communication and rapport with staff - Communicate effectively with, and participate as an active member of the relevant multidisciplinary teams, attending meetings as required - Consult with teams on regarding the progress of individual children, to ensure the continuity of care is maintained.
-Liaise and advocate within teams for specific patient psychosocial needs as appropriate Contribute to - Contribute to regular review of administrative processes, service planning making recommendations where required for improvement and development - Develop and maintain service/local professional development and training programs for child life therapists - Maintain professional and collaborative relationships with colleagues at a local and national level - Contribute to the development of practice guidelines, protocols/audits and quality indicators - Contribute to the management of specific tasks or projects Coordination and - Provide group recreational/play activities to encourage socialisation for inpatients as appropriate, at bedsides and development of play spaces in shared playrooms/spaces.
+- Liaise with and work alongside a diverse range of healthcare workers: medical, nursing, allied health and others within the hospital, to ensure comprehensive treatment for children/young people.
+Maintain a high level of communication and rapport with staff - Communicate effectively with, and participate as an active member of the relevant multidisciplinary teams, attending meetings as required - Consult with teams on regarding the progress of individual children, to ensure the continuity of care is maintained.
+Liaise and advocate within teams for specific patient psychosocial needs as appropriate

+Contribute to service planning and development

+- Contribute to regular review of administrative processes, making recommendations where required for improvement - Develop and maintain service/local professional development and training programs for child life therapists - Maintain professional and collaborative relationships with colleagues at a local and national level - Contribute to the development of practice guidelines, protocols/audits and quality indicators - Contribute to the management of specific tasks or projects

+Coordination and development of play spaces

+- Provide group recreational/play activities to encourage socialisation for inpatients as appropriate, at bedsides and in shared playrooms/spaces.
 These spaces should also take into consideration the specific developmental and therapetic needs of individual children accessing the space - Where applicable, maintain a non-threatening, child friendly, procedure free area on allocated wards (often the playroom) - Facilitate planning for these playrooms and shared activities for children and young people in hospital